Huevos rancheros: History

+In her book Mexico as I saw it (1901), Ethel Brilliana Tweedie, while eating in a Mexico City restaurant, recounts:

+In all three cases, there is no mention of tortillas or any other side dish, it was simply eggs cooked in a red or green chile sauce.

 Basic dish

-The basic dish consists of fried eggs served on lightly fried or charred corn or flour tortillas topped with a pico de gallo made of tomatoes, chili peppers, onion, and cilantro.
+The basic dish consists of fried eggs served on lightly fried or charred corn or flour tortillas topped with a spicy salsa made of tomatoes, chili peppers, and onion.
 Common accompaniments include refried beans, Mexican-style rice, and guacamole or slices of avocado, with cilantro as a garnish.

 Variants

-As the dish spread beyond Mexico, variations using wheat flour tortillas instead of corn, and pureed chili or enchilada sauce instead of tomato-chili pico de gallo, have appeared.
+As the dish spread beyond Mexico, variations using pureed chile or enchilada sauce instead of tomato-chili pico de gallo have appeared.
 Non-Mexican additions such as cheese, sour cream, and lettuce also have become common additions beyond the dish's native range.

+In New Mexico, huevos rancheros use red or green New Mexico chile instead of ranchero sauce, rarely include rice, and typically include hash browns, refried beans, and melted cheese on top.
+In some cases, meat is also included.

 Huevos divorciados (divorced eggs) are simply two eggs served in the same style as huevos rancheros but with a different sauce for each egg – usually a salsa roja and a salsa verde.